 Using the definition above, the APE for this project includes the areas within which direct land disturbance from construction, operations, and reclamation activities are planned to occur, as well as from exploration activities which are defined as potentially occurring anywhere within the mine area.
 This APE also includes those areas within which there is the potential for indirect impacts, including changes to erosion patterns, inadvertent damage, vandalism, and illegal artifact collecting.
-For the Proposed Action and Alternative 1, the extent for these types of impacts is the same and includes the area within the mine area and the associated water supply pipeline and well field.
+For the Proposed Action and Alternative 1, the extent for these types of impacts is the same and includes the mine area and the associated water supply pipeline and well field.
 For Alternative 2, the extent includes these same areas, plus the new substation proposed for State Trust Land.

 The APE also includes areas where vibrations from blasting, drilling, or heavy equipment traffic could potentially impact resources.
-Critical distances for groundborne vibrations are established in the noise analysis in Section 3.21.
-(See Table 3-50.)
+Critical distances for groundborne vibrations are established in Section 3.21, Noise and Vibrations.
+(See Table 3-48.)
 Blasting, and the associated blast hole drilling for placement of explosives, both of which would be confined to the open pit, could impact extremely fragile historic buildings and ruins within 792 feet.
 Heavy equipment traffic and exploration drilling, which would occur throughout the mine area, could impact such resources within 42 feet.
 The extent of the latter would be the same for the Proposed Action and the two action alternatives.
-The extent and location of the blasting and drilling would vary depending on the size and location of the open pit, which is anticipated to be 2,500 by 2,500 feet for the Proposed Action and 2,800 by 2,800 feet for each of the two action alternatives includes the area within the mine area and the associated water supply pipeline and well field, plus a small area located outside the mine area southwest of the open pit.
+The extent and location of the blasting and blast hole drilling would vary depending on the size and location of the open pit, which is anticipated to be 2,500 by 2,500 feet for the Proposed Action and 2,800 by 2,800 feet for each of the two action alternatives.
+The APE for vibration impacts under the Proposed Action and both action alternatives includes the mine area and the associated water supply pipeline and well field, plus a small area located outside the mine area southwest of the open pit.